 The New River Valley Regional Commission was formed pursuant Title 15.2, Chapter 42 of the Code of Virginia, (1950) as amended, to encourage and facilitate local government cooperation and state-local cooperation in addressing on a regional basis problems of greater than local significance.
 Functional areas in which the Commission may assist participating jurisdictions include, but are not limited to: (i) economic and physical infrastructure development; (ii) solid waste, water supply and other environmental management; (iii) transportation; (iv) criminal justice; (v) emergency management; (vi) human services; and (vii) recreation.
-The Commission was formed to serve the towns of Blacksburg, Christiansburg, Floyd, Narrows, Pearisburg, Pulaski and Rich Creek; the counties of Floyd, Giles, Montgomery and Pulaski; and the City of Radford.
+The Commission was formed to serve the towns of Blacksburg, Christiansburg, Floyd, Narrows, Pearisburg, Pembroke, Pulaski, and Rich Creek; the counties of Floyd, Giles, Montgomery and Pulaski; and the City of Radford.

 The New River Valley Regional Commission's financial statements include the accounts of all the Commission's operations.
-The criteria for including organizations as component units within the Commission's reporting entity, as set forth in Section 2100 of GASB's Codification of Governmental Accounting and Financial Reporting Standards, include whether:
+The Commission has no component units.